Gitanshg7/DONUT-Chatting-App/README.md

 ## 📄 License

-This project is for educational purposes.
+This project was built for learning and demonstration purposes.